nixon-voxell/apu_final_year_project/design_impl.typ

 #typst_vello exposes functionalities that allows developers to apply vector graphics post-processing and convert a #frame into a #vello_scene.
 The core data structure of Typst Vello is a `TypstScene` (@typst-scene).
 It flattens a vector graphics scene into a vector of groups and allows post-processing to any labeled group content.
+The flattening process also speeds up the processing of each group and removes the need for a recursive algorithm.
+This helps both in performance when performing post-processing and reduce potential bugs when using a tree like data structure.

 #figure(kind: image, caption: [Typst scene code snippet])[
   ```rs